Review a list of where we collect VAT and steps on how to verify your exemption.

 Value-Added Tax, or VAT, is a tax on goods and services for residents of the European Union, United Kingdom, and other countries.
-Rates range from 7.7% to 27%, depending on the country.
+Rates can range from 7.7% to 27%, depending on the country.
 VAT may apply to your purchase from Squarespace, depending on your location.

 VAT and Squarespace pricing

 Prices listed on our website don’t include VAT.
 You can review your total charge and tax breakdown before checkout and on your invoices.